-Array types represent JavaScript arrays.
-Array types are type references (section 3.6.2) created from the generic interface type 'Array' in the global module.
-Array type literals (section 3.6.4) provide a shorthand notation for creating such references.
+Array types represent JavaScript arrays with a common element type.
+Array types are named type references created from the generic interface type 'Array' in the global module with the array element type as a type argument.
+Array type literals (section 3.67.4) provide a shorthand notation for creating such references.